 Bursaries are money given by organisations to support students who might be in need; students typically need to meet certain criteria in order to be awarded these.
-Both scholarships eterans-uk and bursaries do not need to be paid back.
+Both scholarships criteria for grants and scholarships from one of and bursaries do not need to be paid back.

-to applications from service children, including, but not limited to:
+There are some scholarships and bursaries open to applications from service children, including, Further information about scholarships and but not limited to: